Major Themes

 Section Two - Auditory

 _____ 1.
-When I read, I read out loud or move my lips to hear the words in my head.
+I read out loud or move my lips to hear the words in my head.

 _____ 2.
-When talking to someone else I have the hardest time handling those who do not talk back with me.
+When talking to someone, I have a difficult time understanding those who do not talk or respond with me.

 _____ 3.
-I do not take a lot of notes but I still remember what was said.
-Taking notes distracts me from the speaker.
+I do not take a lot of notes, but I still remember what was said.
+Taking notes often distracts me from the speaker.

 _____ 5.
 I like to talk to myself when solving a problem or writing.